-Of course, everyone knows that scientific knowledge itself grows and changes, leaving some cynical of its reliability, yet there is certainly core scientific knowledge that is part of everyday life, from the computer used preparing this lesson to the car many people drive or ride in daily.
-So while all may not agree on the reliability of all that is claimed in the name of science,11 most recognize that two plus two is four.
-It is right to take science seriously and our hope of taking the gospel to those involved in science depends on it.
+Of course, everyone knows that scientific knowledge itself grows and changes, leaving some cynical of its reliability, yet there is certainly core scientific knowledge that is part of everyday life, from the computer I use to prepare this lesson to the car I drive daily.
+So while all may not agree on the reliability of all that is claimed in the name of science, 11 most recognize that two plus two is four.
+It is right to take science seriously and the hope of taking the gospel to those involved in science depends on it.